Congratulations - you have completed .

 Question 2 Explanation:

-The judicial branch is checked and balanced by the executive branch and the legislative branch through the judicial appointment process.
+Through the appointment process, the judicial branch is subject to checks and balances by the executive and the legislative branches.
 The executive branch has the authority to make the appointments while the Senate has the authority to approve or block said appointments through a simple majority vote.

 What was the purpose of the 1789 Judiciary Act?